imqueue/imqueue.com/_includes/api/mq.md

 construct messaging queue implementation instance.
 For the moment IMQ supports only Redis adapter implementation out-of-the-box.
-By the way, it is recommended to instantiate messaging queue engine instance using the factory class instead of doing it directly, which gives an ability to extend existing functionality on your side or on framework side in the future.
+By the way, it is recommended to instantiate messaging queue engine instance using the factory class instead of doing it directly, which gives the ability to extend existing functionality on your side or on the framework side in the future.

 Example: